marlonschlosshauer/marlonschlosshauer.de/src/markdown/project-neo-strom.md

 start: "2021-12-07"
 ---

 neo strom is a modern electricity provider that uses AI, automation and modern supply strategies to take full advantage of renewable energy.
+Our goal is to give our customers the cheapest price for renewable energy while also providing full transparency about consumption and prices.

 I joined **neo-strom** as a software developer and UX designer.
 I'm one of three founding members.